 It is not surprising that the translators of the King James Version (1611 AD) were greatly influenced, both directly and indirectly, by the Latin Vulgate, and they simply copied many of the translation errors made in the Latin Vulgate, in support of the doctrine of hell.
 Do you know that the KJV was originally published with the spurious books of the Apocrypha, as contained in the Latin Vulgate?

 The KJV was the standard version of the Bible for Protestant Christianity for nearly 350 years and it has been translated into many languages.
 The KJV has had a major influence on formulating the traditional Protestant Christian doctrine of hell, which is of course similar to the Roman Catholic doctrine of hell.

 Many subsequent versions of the Bible have corrected the translation errors found in the KJV to varying degrees.
 However, the most popular versions of the Bible like the NIV, NKJV, NAS, RSV and others have still retained the basic translation errors, which support the doctrine of hell.

-However, thankfully there are some versions of the Bible like Young’s Literal Translation, Rotherham’s Emphasised Bible and the Emphatic Diaglott Greek /English Interlinear Bible, which make no mention of hell in their translations.
-This group of Bible versions are literal translations of the original Hebrew and Greek Manuscripts of the Bible.
+However, there are some versions of the Bible like Young’s Literal Translation, Rotherham’s Emphasised Bible and the Emphatic Diaglott Greek/English Interlinear Bible, which make no mention of hell in their translations.
+This group of Bible versions are literal translations of the Hebrew and Greek Manuscripts of the Bible.

 The teaching of the false unbiblical pagan doctrine of hell is a heresy of the greatest proportion.
 It changes the great and glorious victory won by Jesus Christ on the cross over sin and death for all people into an unimaginably massive and horrendous defeat for most people.
 It makes the finished work of Jesus Christ on the cross for the salvation of the whole world out to be a huge failure.